AdobeDocs/commerce-merchant-services.en/help/product-recommendations/overview.md

 If you do not submit a query for the catalog data in your staging environment for 90 consecutive days, the catalog data is set to hibernation mode and no data is returned for any query.
 Catalog data in your production environment is not affected by this policy.

-To re-activate the catalog data in your staging environment, [submit a support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#experience-league-start-page) and include your environment name and any additional details requested.
+To re-activate the catalog data in your staging environment, [submit a support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#experience-league-start-page) with the title: "Reactivate [!DNL Product Recommendations]" and include the environment IDs.
+The catalog data in your staging environment should be restored within couple of hours.